Prag8855/aab/content/guides/residence-permit.md

 Other residence permits sometimes allow self-employment:

 - **[Work visa](/glossary/Work%20Visa)** or **[[Blue Card]]**
     Part-time self-employment is sometimes allowed.
 [Check your *Zusatzblatt*](#how-to-read-the-zusatzblatt).
-You must keep your job, and your job must be your main source of income.[^10]
+You must keep your job, and your job must be your main source of income.[^10] Your work contract might not allow self-employment.[^18]
 - **[[Student visa]]**
     Usually, student visas do not allow self-employment.
 You usually need permission from the *[[Ausländerbehörde]]* to study and freelance at the same time.
 In Berlin, *some* student visas allow self-employment.
 [Check your *Zusatzblatt*.](#how-to-read-the-zusatzblatt)[^8]
 - **[[Working Holiday Visa]]** or **[[Youth Mobility Visa]]**